ayushya/react-input-just-numbers/README.md

-# react-inputNumber
+# react-input-just-numbers

-React Input Number is a Hack to fix the issues with HTML Form Input type=number in Mobile and Desktops.
+React Input Just Numbers is a Hack to fix the issues with HTML Form Input type=number in Mobile and Desktops.

 It eliminates the issue of accidentally changing numeric values when a user scroll's over the focused input as well as changing values with Up and Down Keys.
 (In Desktop)
 It opens a Numeric Keypad in Both Android and IOS Devices.